WestlakeU/DaP-Lab/index.md

 ## Welcome to DaP Lab

-Diseases & Population Geninfo Lab, also known as DaP Lab, The two main tasks of DaP Lab are:
+Diseases & Population Geninfo Lab, also known as DaP Lab,

+The two main tasks of DaP Lab are:

 1, Population Genetics: study on Chinese haplotype reference, genetic structure of Chinese population, surname research of Chinese Han population;

 2, The Genetics and Genomics of Complex Traits, such as Osteoporosis, Peak Bone Mass, Obesity and Vitamin D. The ongoing project is the Westlake BioBank for Chinese (WBBC).

 ### People

+Hou-Feng Zheng
+Pei-Kuan Cong
+Wei-Yang Bai
+Xiao-Wei Zhu
+Jiang-Wei Xia
+Pian-Pian Zhao
+Peng-Lin Guan
+Si-Rui Gai

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for